-In the current renewable energy transition, the demand side is playing a key role in the balancing of power generation with demand.
-Due to the fluctuating and unreliable nature of sun and wind, the need is for flexible energy consumers who can adjust their consumption patterns accordingly, which means continuously and close to real-time.
+In the green energy transition, we as energy consumers play a key role in the balance between power generation and demand.
+Due to the fluctuating and unreliable nature of renewable sources such as sun and wind, the need is for flexible energy consumers who can adjust their consumption patterns accordingly, which means continuously and close to real-time.

 The aim of the iFLEX project is to empower energy consumers by making it as easy as possible for them to participate in demand response programs, in which they adjust their energy consumption in response to signals or incentives coming from energy actors, such as price signals or bonuses.